hmsaleem/redditPANDA_dev/README.md

 Author: @HSaleem :cat:

+*NOTE: I am currently redesigning redditPANDA*

-Last Push: April 18, 2017
+Last Push: Nov 22, 2017

 ## What redditPanda does

 redditPanda is a tool for the continuous chronological scraping of a subreddit.
 It allows you to take the snapshots of the recent threads in a subreddit at specified time intervals.
 Panda watches each thread for 24 hours, keeping a copy of all the comments in it at the time of the snapshot.

 Therefore, redditPanda is a valuable tool to study the chornological growth of Reddit threads.

+By default, redditPANDA takes a snapshot every 15 minutes.
+Once the collection of a post is complete (*post is now > 24 hours old*), redditPANDA extracts users with `[removed]` comments and starts to collect their history.

 ## Getting Started